Thule Raceway Pro 2 Review

 Rubber straps are used to secure the bikes to the rack, and over time these will likely need to be replaced, as they will eventually break down with repeated stretching and exposure to the elements.
 Despite this, the Thule Raceway is a durable rack and should stand up to years of use.

 The Raceway Pro is a great option if you do not use your rack on a daily basis, and do not wish to leave the rack attached to your car at all times.
 It is small when folded up and easy to store for those with limited space.
 Due to its design, it is best suited to carrying bikes with traditional, triangular shaped front triangles, such as most road, cyclocross, and hardtail mountain bikes.
 If you plan to use it with a full suspension mountain bike, we recommend you attempt to secure your bike to a test or display model before purchase to confirm compatibility.
 With a 35lb per bike weight limit, the Raceway can handle most bikes, short of heavy downhill and e-bikes.

-With an MSRP of $350, the Raceway Pro is well over $100 more expensive than the next expensive trunk mount rack we tested.
+The Raceway Pro is much more expensive than the next expensive trunk mount rack we tested.
 But, it is the only trunk mount we tested that uses steel cables for attachment, increasing its durability and strength.
 It holds bikes in the same manner as all of the other trunk mounts, so it lacks the versatility of other styles of racks such as the hitch mount Kuat NV.
 The security features of the Raceway put it in a class of its own among trunk mount racks.
 Despite the much higher price compared to other trunk mounts, we still feel the Raceway is a good value due to its class-leading security features and excellent construction.